-Writing about love is not my forte; in fact I don’t think I’ve ever attempted it other than in horrible poems and fat-lettered diary entries from when I was twelve.
+Writing about love is not my forte; in fact I don’t think I’ve ever attempted it other than in fat-lettered diary entries from when I was twelve.
 Due to a current project it’s something I need to work on however; so I sat down and wrote these exercises to warm the cockles of my pen.

 If there’s one thing I know (and I don’t know much), it’s that all love is ‘strange.’
-‘Normal relationships’ don’t exist and in creating three-dimensional characters in love, things are inevitably going to get both beautifully messy and messily beautiful!
+‘Normal relationships’ don’t exist and in creating three-dimensional characters in love, things are going to get both beautifully messy and messily beautiful!
+After completing these exercises, you’ll have developed skills in: